-6.2.3.3 Board review meeting
+16.8 Board review meeting

-After finishing the above described process, all project proposals will be submitted to a final review during the board review meeting.
+After finishing the above-described process, all project proposals will be submitted to a final review during the board review meeting.

-The aim of this meeting is to form an final recommendation and rating of the project proposals, which reflects the opinion of the entire internal review subcommittee.
+The aim of this meeting is to form a final recommendation and rating of the project proposals, reflecting the opinion of the entire internal review subcommittee.

-This final recommendation will be based on the external reviewers' reports, the facts and reflections provided by KWF, the three committee members' reviews, the advice from the PACO, the interview and the discussions during the board review meeting.
+This final recommendation will be based on the external reviewers' reports, the facts and reflections provided by KWF, the committee members' reviews, the advice from the PACO, the interview and the discussions during the board review meeting.